JP Shaw '14

 My favorite part of the Woodlawn experience though, has got to be publications.
 I’ve been a co-editor of the Woodlawn Lamplighter for two years now and have been a contributing author for three.
 Through the newspaper and the blog I’ve really expanded as a writer, broadening my horizons to include all genres.
 I think I can best sum up the Woodlawn experience through a statement, a simple statement that I’ve always told people when asked why I like Woodlawn so much.
 “I know everyone’s name.”

 I don’t yet know where I’m headed after I graduate, but whatever college I end up at, they’re going to have a hard time living up to Woodlawn.

-JP is currently a junior at the University of Pennsylvania.
+JP is currently a senior at the University of Pennsylvania.